planningcenter/mailchimp3/README.md

 just use the `post` method.
 See 2.0 section later in this document.)

-This wrapper is very low-level -- you'll still be dealing with individual GET, POST, PATCH, and DELETE requests, but the gem does handle the OAuth2 flow (getting a token) and passing the auth token in every request.
+This wrapper is very low-level -- you'll still be dealing with individual GET, POST, PATCH, and DELETE requests, but the gem handles the OAuth2 flow (getting a token), passing the auth token in every request, and raises descriptive errors you can easily rescue in your own code.

 ## Installation